 The principal venue for this one-of-a-kind tour is "Death Alley," where painted outlines on the pavement mark the bad guys' bodies, plaques mark the final resting places of the good guys, and every bullet hole in the walls is flagged with a helpful sign.

 The restored Coffeyville City Jail is here as well.
 A picture window in the wall lets you see four showroom dummies dressed as the Dalton Gang's corpses -- just like the wall-size photo in the museum.
 Fifty cents in a coin box gets you a recorded narration that tells you the history of the big day.
-It goes on WAY too long, and will still be echoing down the alley as you leave.
+It goes on, and on, and on, and will still be echoing down the alley as you leave.

 And, perhaps echoing the "hail of bullets" theme, the Dalton Defenders Museum has another unique and -- potentially, at least -- deadly display: a plaster replica of the "largest hailstone on record," 17.5 inches in circumference, 1.67 pounds.

-It fell on Coffeyville on September 3, 1970, NEARLY ONE HUNDRED YEARS TO THE DAY, plus an extra month and a couple of decades, to the Dalton carnage.
+It fell on Coffeyville on September 3, 1970, roughly a century after the Dalton carnage.
 "Scientists concluded that it struck the ground at a rate of speed of about 105 mph."
 Wouldn't that have smashed it into smaller hailstones?
-Or maybe the 1.67-pounder IS a smaller hailstone.
+Or maybe the 1.67-pounder is a smaller hailstone.

 There's a scary thought.

-July 2010: The Coffeyville hailstone has been surpassed by one that fell in Vivian, Nebraska, with an 18.625-inch circumference and a weight of 1.93 pounds.
-But you can't see that one in a museum, let alone a museum as memorable as Coffeyville's.
+In July 2010 the Coffeyville hailstone was finally surpassed in size by one that fell in Vivian, Nebraska, with an 18.625-inch circumference and a weight of 1.93 pounds.
+But you can't see that hailstone in a museum, let alone a museum as memorable as the one in Coffeyville.